 This chapter considers several consequences of shareholders' pursuit of international reflective loss claims.4

 One consequence is the emergence of allegations of financial imprudence, typically directed by respondent states towards claimant shareholders.
 A common allegation is that claimants themselves were irresponsible in burdening an investment with excessive debt, prompting inevitably poor financial performance and a slide into financial distress.
-Such claims may be even more frequent after covid-19, given a general increase in debt levels and bankruptcy.
+Such claims are relevant to an analysis of causation and may become more frequent after covid-19, given a general increase in debt levels and bankruptcies.
 The appropriate economic framework to assess allegations of financial imprudence is discussed below.

 A third consequence relates to the incentives of both investors and a host state in the events leading to an arbitration.
 Extensive debt can sometimes lead to the escalation of a dispute, rendering arbitration the inevitable outcome.
 An analysis of financial incentives can often help explain the actions of the parties.

 A common allegation by host states in international arbitrations is that claimant shareholders are the authors of their own misfortune.
 A claimant shareholder was imprudent, investing too little equity, while burdening an investment with too much debt.
 Counsel for the state may accuse claimants of inappropriately treating international arbitration like investment insurance, when the problem was always a claimant's own financing choices and the inherent vulnerabilities.

 Available evidence might confirm the presence of extensive debt financing.
 Accounting statements might reveal deteriorating financial performance, substantial debt and high financial leverage, which refers to the proportion of debt funding out of total investment funding.
 The extent of leverage might exceed that observed elsewhere and may even have led to a restructuring or bankruptcy, either before or after covid-19.